tyaga/sfVkontaktePlugin/README.md

 On the server you should define a class with name sfVkontaktePhoto and this class must have a static method with name getPhoto, which returns a path to the file need to upload.
 This method should get one parameter - it passes from client - **server_method_params**.
 Yes, I know, it is the first candidate to fully redesign.

+## Todo

+1. Add checker of if we need to fetch profile and friends - remove one time in day hardcode.
+2. Rewrite getPhoto and all around it.